worthmine/Text-Password-AutoMigration/README.md

 - migrate

-    It must be a Boolen, default is 1.
+    It must be a Boolen, defaults to 1.

     This module is for Administrators who try to replace hashes in their DB.
     However, if you've already done to replace them or start to make new Apps with this module,